aarol/variable-font-helper/README.md

 3. When `Generate Output` is pressed, the client will send a request to the [Google Fonts CSS2 API](https://developers.google.com/fonts/docs/css2#api_url_specification) and extract the font url and stylesheet from each subset using a regexp.
 4. Clicking `Download All` will `fetch` all selected subsets and turn them into a zip archive using [jsZip](https://www.npmjs.com/package/jszip) in-browser.

+## Run locally

+### Client

+In the "client" directory:

+`pnpm i && pnpm dev`

+Note: the dev server will call the deployed Cloud Function (see client/vite.config.ts)

+### Functions

+1. Install firebase-tools

+`pnpm add -g firebase-tools`

+2. In the "functions" directoy:

+`pnpm i`

+3. Then, at the root directory:

+`firebase emulators:start --only functions`

+Now you can open the Emulator suite and check the function.

 ## Contributing

 Issues/pull requests are welcome!